-The two main dining locations on campus are Ward-Haffey Dining Hall and Murphy Dining Hall.
-Ward-Haffey Dining Hall is open seven days a week and offers dine-in “all-you-care-to-eat” meals.
-Murphy Dining Hall is open five days a week and offers dine-in “all-you-care-to-eat” breakfast and dinner.
+The main dining location on campus is Ward-Haffey Dining Hall.
+It is open seven days a week and offers dine-in “all-you-care-to-eat” meals as well as Ozzi takeout meals.

 Located in the Golisano Gateway, Cyber Café offers Starbucks coffees, fresh baked pastries, hot breakfast sandwiches, Grab & Go salads and sandwiches, soups, snacks, and desserts.
 Cyber Café is open five days a week.

-The Pioch Commons Café offers a convenient Grab & Go location featuring Finger Lakes Coffees, and favorites from Cyber and Cardinal Cafés.
+The Pioch Commons Café offers a convenient Grab & Go location featuring Finger Lakes Coffees, and favorites from Cyber Cafe.
 Open five days a week.

-The OIT Service Desk, located in the basement of Kearney Hall with a satellite desk in Lavery Library, is the primary contact for all support issues and service requests.
-In-addition to walk up assistance, the Service Desk provides 24/7 phone support for issues such as password resets and account access.
+The OIT Service Desk, located in the basement of Kearney Hall, is the primary contact for all support issues and service requests.
+In addition to walk up assistance, the Service Desk provides 24/7 phone support for issues such as password resets and account access.
 Current hours are posted on the OIT website.

 The Charles J. Lavery Library meets the information needs of 21st-Century students.
 A blend of traditional and electronic resources covering a broad range of subjects is available to the Fisher community.
 The library’s print collection is complemented by an extensive offering of online scholarly resources available at Lavery Library.
 Information resources include over 385,000 volumes and access to approximately 60,000 print and electronic periodicals.